mauroban/personal-finance/README.md

 The dashboard uses **lazy loading** for optimal performance, loading each tab only when you need it.

-### 5. Backup & Restore
+### 5. Backup, Restore & Sync

+**Option 1: File-Based Auto-Sync** (Recommended)

+Navigate to **Configuração** (Setup) → **Sincronização de Arquivo**:

+1. Click **Escolher Arquivo de Sync** and select a location (works great with Google Drive, Dropbox, OneDrive folders)
+2. Your data will automatically sync to this file every 5 seconds after any change
+3. Versioned backups are created automatically (e.g., `budget-data-0001.json`, `budget-data-0002.json`)
+4. Protected from accidental data loss - warning shown if you try to load data when you already have existing data

+**Features:**
+- ✅ Auto-sync every 5 seconds after changes
+- ✅ 5 versioned backup files kept automatically
+- ✅ 100% local - no servers, no cloud uploads
+- ✅ Works with any folder (including cloud drive sync folders)
+- ✅ Data overwrite protection with safety warnings

+**Option 2: Manual Export/Import**

 Use the **Exportar** button in the navbar to download a `.json` backup of all your data.

 Use **Importar** to restore from a backup file.
-This will replace all current data.
+This will replace all current data (with a safety warning if you have existing data).

+📖 **Full sync guide:** See [docs/SYNC-USER-GUIDE.md](./docs/SYNC-USER-GUIDE.md) and [docs/SYNC-FIXES.md](./docs/SYNC-FIXES.md)

 ## 🗂️ Data Storage

 - All data is stored **locally** in your browser using IndexedDB
+- **Optional file sync** - Choose a local file for automatic sync (works with cloud drive folders like Google Drive, Dropbox, OneDrive)
-- No cloud sync, no accounts, no servers
+- **100% local** - No servers, no accounts, no cloud uploads
-- Your data never leaves your device
+- Your data never leaves your device (file sync writes to your local file system only)
-- Regular backups are recommended (use Export feature)
+- **Automatic backups** - File sync creates 5 versioned backup files automatically
+- **Manual backups** - Use Export feature to download `.json` backups anytime

 ## 🛠️ Tech Stack